llmrb/llm/README.md

 ## About

-llm.rb is a zero-dependency Ruby toolkit for Large Language Models that includes OpenAI, Gemini, Anthropic, Ollama, and LlamaCpp.
+llm.rb is a zero-dependency Ruby toolkit for Large Language Models that includes OpenAI, Gemini, Anthropic, DeepSeek, Ollama, and LlamaCpp.
 It’s fast, simple and composable – with full support for chat, tool calling, audio, images, files, and JSON Schema generation.

 ## Features